pazsea/day-time-interval-function/README.md

 **4.** Run the function

 As you can see the function you get require four arguments although one is optional.
 First is the days and time slots you have selected, second is the options, third is what function you want to run at that given time, and fourth is what function you want to run when time is NOT in your time slots.
-This is possible to run without the functionWithinRange but remember to defined that as null before you continue.
+It is possible to run without the functionWithinRange or functionOutOfRange but remember to defined that as null before you continue.

 ```shell
 intervalChecker(daysAndTimeSlots, options, functionWithinRange, functionOutOfRange)